urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 Another way of explaining Urbit is to describe how it feels and looks.
 Visually, Urbit belongs to a genre often called “calm computing.”
 Urbit is designed to be simple, basic, and non-addictive.
 You won’t find any flashy-blinky lights here; no zany colors; no wacky branding.
 Just calm, functional, purpose-built tools for people to connect and work together.
 (One of my favorite examples of calm computing is the [light phone](https://www.thelightphone.com/).)

 Today Urbit’s interface looks like a tab in your web browser that has some limited functionality (chat, a weather app, a notebook, link sharing).
 Soon, you won’t even need the web browser — you’ll be able to access or run Urbit directly in its own window.
-Inside will be a super clean interface with all the functionality you might want from your computer, in one place and with one login (think document creation, email, social media access, accounting) — but it will run on your virtual Urbit computer, so it will be safe from corporate prying, available on any device, and all inside one simple interface.
+Inside will be a super clean interface with all the functionality you might want from your computer, in one place and with one login (think document creation, email, social media access, accounting) — but it will run on your virtual Urbit computer, so it will be safe from corporate prying and data leaks, available on any device, and all inside one simple interface.

 ## What it’s for